Apple32452/phase_2_sparse_recovery/README.md

 # Sparse Recovery Above the Phase Transition

-This repository contains experiments for studying **when learned sparse recovery helps beyond classical compressed-sensing algorithms**.
+This repository contains Phase 2 experiments for studying **when learned sparse recovery has a real advantage over classical compressed-sensing algorithms**.

+The project compares classical sparse-recovery methods such as **OMP**, **CoSaMP**, and **HTP** against learned operator-aware support detectors under strict-sparse, noisy, and compressible-signal regimes.

-The main question is:
+The central question is:

-> When do learned sparse-recovery methods have a real advantage over classical algorithms such as OMP and CoSaMP?
+> When do learned sparse-recovery methods have a real advantage over classical algorithms?

-The short answer from the current experiments is:
+Current conclusion:

 - Below the phase transition, classical methods such as CoSaMP are very strong.
 - Near or above the transition, support identification becomes difficult, creating headroom for learning.
-- The strongest learned advantage appears in **compressible-signal regimes**, where exact sparsity assumptions become mismatched.
+- The strongest learned advantage appears in **compressible-signal regimes**, where exact-sparsity assumptions become mismatched.

 ---